bruint/Intl-Home-Assistant-FusionSolar-App/README.md

 ## Card configuration

-I have configured a card using power-flow-card-plus and thec onfiguration is this:
+I have configured a card using power-flow-card-plus and the configuration looks like this:

 ```yaml
 type: custom:power-flow-card-plus